Guidelines on monitoring periods of recognised training

 The monitoring visit

 When a monitoring visit is to be arranged, we will contact the training provider with the monitor’s details.
 The training provider is asked to confirm that there is no conflict: for example, that the monitor is not known to the training principal or the trainees.
 Where there is a conflict, another monitor undertakes the visit.

 When it has been established that there are no conflicts, the questionnaires are sent to the monitor; the information is used as the basis for meetings during the visit.

-The monitor contacts the training principal directly to arrange a convenient time and date for the visit to take place, usually within three or four weeks.
+The monitor contacts the training principal directly to arrange a convenient time and date for the visit to take place.

 To help the training provider plan for the visit, and to minimise any disruption before the visit, the monitor gives the training principal details of:

 - the visit is likely to last in total (this is normally around four to five hours, but depends on the number of trainees)

 - the meeting with the training principal will last

 - the meetings with the trainees will last